los7key/garden/docs/tech/backintheday.md

 A family friend turned me on to a website that gives you challenges that call for various computer skills.
 From the site, you start out with a basic login for a host that contains the puzzles.
 Moving forward, you get the account for the next level by solving the puzzle on the current level.
 Each puzzle gets increasingly more difficult starting with just being able to log in and higher levels include things like setting up public/private keys for ssh finding local exploits and privilege escalation.

 Later, I came across another site that was even more advanced.
-Once you manage to get an invite (by solving a short challenge) they provide you with VPN access to their entire network that contains a number of vulnerable hosts for you to hone your pen testing skills.
+Once you manage to get an invite (by solving a short challenge) they provide you with VPN access to their entire network that contains a number of vulnerable hosts for you to hone your pentesting skills.
 It's extremely organized and well designed with leaderboard.
 Best of all, it's free!

 Both sites are completely free.
 I couldn't imagine having these resources when I was growing up.
 What a difference it would have made if I had the chance to hack into other computers with no risk of trouble from the law or anyone else!
 We've come a long way from hanging out on the BBS on our 2400 baud modems screaming, "Don't pick up the phone I'm on the internet!"